Dmarett1/YouTo4/README.md

 <h2>How to Run:</h2>

-  1. Download a zip of youtube-to-mp3
+  1. Download a zip of youtube-to-mp3 and extract.

   2. Create an empty folder named "downloads" in \youtube-to-mp3-main (This is where your videos will be saved to).